iXsystems/ixbuild/README.md

 pkgng repo specified in pkg.conf.
 Lastly the ISO will be built in the ~/iso directory.

-Before you can run make image you must have unicode.pf2 in /usr/local/share/grub/.
+Before you can run "make image" you must have unicode.pf2 in /usr/local/share/grub/.
-You can copy /boot/grub/pcbsdfont.pf2 if you have pcbsd installed.
-Alternatively you may fetch pcbsdfont.pf2 from PCBSD github.
+You can copy /boot/grub/pcbsdfont.pf2 if you have PC-BSD installed.

+/boot/grub/pcbsdfont.pf2 -> /usr/local/share/grub/unicode.pf2

+Alternatively you may fetch pcbsdfont.pf2 from PC-BSD github.

 Advanced Usage: